Treating Sports Injuries Naturally

 Compression works wonders for minimizing swelling from acute injuries.
 But, you can also use compression gear after a tough workout to improve circulation and speed up the healing process.

 Compression from knee and elbow braces can also help you alleviate pain and discomfort without pharmaceutical intervention.
 If you have an old injury that is starting to flare up, or if you need some extra support during your workout, braces can provide a mild amount of compression to help you push through without making your injury worse.

 Castor Oil Packs

 Castor oil packs work similarly to compression.
 They increase blood flow to a specific area to relieve pain, fight inflammation, and speed up the body's natural healing process.

 Castor oil packs are also easy to make and use.
-Simply massage a teaspoon of warm castor oil into the affected area, then cover it with a dishcloth or a piece of fleece to prevent stains.
+Massage a teaspoon of warm castor oil into the affected area, then cover it with a dishcloth or a piece of fleece to prevent stains.
 After the area is covered, top it with a heating pad or hot water bottle, then let it sit for 20-30 minutes as the oil absorbs into the skin.

 Proteolytic enzymes aid in digestion and reduce inflammation.
 They do this by reducing the thickness of the blood and improving circulation.
 This helps deliver nutrients to the tissues more efficiently while also removing waste products that can cause muscle soreness.

 You can buy these enzymes at your local pharmacy or health food store.
 Or, chow down on some fresh papaya or pineapple post-workout!

 There are lots of natural remedies out there that can help eliminate inflammation, reduce muscle soreness, and get you back on the field or in the gym as soon as possible.
 Before you reach for NSAIDs or prescription painkillers, be sure to give these eight treatments a try to find relief without any unpleasant side effects.